foggerty/thebook/Glossary.md

 1136DAKHIL, DAKHILI: sce NAZAR.

-*Dastcau [Pers.]: basically, a kind of slotted board used to adjust a bow to its proper curvature.
+*Dastcau [Perssian: “*dast -āl (cf. changāl, danbāl, &c.) ‘arm’, or”]: basically, a kind of slotted board used to adjust a bow to its proper curvature.
 (See Klopsteg, Fig. 22.)

 1137DAWARAN: 1. act of turning, whence HASAN AD-D.: rotating evenly (arrows when spun to test for trueness, see p.
 30); 2. (of a bow) act of springing back into its unbraced or undrawn position, whence SUR'AT AD-D.: speed of recovery.